tisl-lab/zotero-obsidian-workflow/README.md

             - Highlight parts of the paper that are interesting from a writing perspective (e.g., how results are presented).
 Such highlights are tagged with the "#writing_inspiration" hashtag
         - Green is used for highlighting connected literature I should read
         - Red is used for highlighting limitations and assumptions made in the paper.
-    - Additionally, I take personal notes (no colour rule is applied here).
+    - Additionally, I take personal notes (no color rule is applied here).
 Notes related to the writing/organizational aspect of the paper are also tagged with the "#writing_inspiration" hashtag

 ### Step 3
 - Once the reading is done, import your annotations into your Obsidian vault